Cais/opus-primus/readme.txt

 http://www.gnu.org/licenses/gpl-2.0.html

 == Licenses ==
-All theme items are licensed under the GNU General Public License v2; or, as the case may be, individually noted.
-This may not be construed as overriding any item with a previously applied license, stated or not, which will take precedence.
+All items are licensed under the GNU General Public License v2; or, as the case may be, individually noted below.

 * Normalize.css is a project by Nicolas Gallagher and Jonathan Neal.
 A minimized version is used.
 Licensed as Public Domain